 The Supported Employment Core Training Series is Kentucky’s required training for those who bill any part of Supported Employment.
 The Series is offered six (6) times per year, is all virtual and there is no cost for registration.
 Anyone interested in Supported Employment is welcome to attend, either in part or in full, as a refresher.

 The SE Core Training Series is made up of 2 Sessions.
-Session 1 and Session 2 are both comprised of online courses and days held live via Zoom.
-You must take the sessions sequentially and we require you to complete the online courses prior to the live Zoom days.
+Session 1 and Session 2 are both comprised of an online course and day(s) held live via Zoom.
+You must take the sessions sequentially, and we require you to complete the online courses prior to the live Zoom day(s).